Boston AI Law Attorney

 AI-Related Financial and Securities Fraud

-Represent investors and consumers harmed by misleading AI product claims, false ESG disclosures, algorithmic trading manipulation, or AI-related crypto fraud.
-Claims may arise under the Securities Exchange Act, FTC guidelines, and Chapter 93A.
+Represent investors and consumers harmed by misleading AI product claims, algorithmic trading manipulation, or AI-related crypto fraud.

 Privacy and Biometric Data Violations

-Pursue legal action for unauthorized scraping, model training, or surveillance using personal data—such as facial recognition, voiceprints, or behavioral tracking—under CCPA, GDPR, HIPAA, and Massachusetts privacy laws.
+Pursue claims for unauthorized scraping, model training, or surveillance using facial recognition, voiceprints, or behavioral data.

 Algorithmic Discrimination in Employment, Lending, and Housing

-Advocate for individuals subjected to discriminatory outcomes from AI systems used in hiring, credit scoring, insurance, or tenant screening.
-Litigate under Title VII, the ADA, FCRA, and Massachusetts Chapter 151B.
+Advocate for individuals subjected to discriminatory outcomes from AI systems in hiring, credit scoring, insurance, or tenant screening.

 Whistleblower Claims Involving AI Misconduct

-Protect individuals who report unlawful AI deployment in finance, government contracting, or healthcare—pursuing relief under the False Claims Act, Dodd-Frank Act, and Massachusetts whistleblower laws.
+Protect individuals reporting unlawful AI deployment in finance, government contracting, or healthcare.

 Environmental Accountability for AI-Driven Misrepresentation